IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina-1.2.2/README.md

 ## Docker Setup

-This repository contains a Docker setup for running AutoDock Vina 1.2.2.
-The following instructions guide you through cloning therepository, building the Docker image, setting up input/output directories, and running AutoDock Vina inside the Docker container.
+This repository contains a Docker setup for running AutoDock Vina version 1.2.2.
+The following instructions guide you through cloning the repository, building the Docker image, setting up input/output directories, and running AutoDock Vina inside the Docker container.
 ### 1. Clone the Repository

 First, clone the repository containing AutoDock Vina 1.2.2: